 How the Review will be carried out

-1. Analytical phase
+1. Analytical work

 Evidence-based policy lessons are drawn together from international data, research and analysis.
 Countries participating in the Review complete a Country Background Report using the Review’s common framework.

-2. Country Review phase
+2. Country Review work

 A team of up to five reviewers (including at least two OECD Secretariat members) analyse the Country Background Report and undertakes an intensive case study visit of about eight days in the country.
 For each country a Country Review Report is produced that suggests priority actions for improving the use of school resources in that country.

-3. Synthesis phase
+3. Synthesis work

 The project is overseen by the Group of National Experts on School Resources, which was established as a subsidiary body of the OECD Education Policy Committee in order to guide the methods, timing and principles of the Review.